build-security/aws-api-gateway-authz/aws/README.md

 ```
 ### Start up the PDP:

-After the terraform  apply process is finalized successfully, Do the following:
+After the terraform-apply process has completed successfully, do the following:

 1. Locate your newly created Redis instance under the Elasticache service on AWS and copy the value from it's primary endpoint field.

 2. Retrieve the EC2 instance public DNS (filter via tag  Name = "EC2_PDP" ) from the AWS console and use your configured key to ssh to it.